-In the absence of M/WBE utilization data indicating an increase in M/WBE contracting, disparity studies commissioned by the six counties were reviewed to determine if they produced findings of statistically significant disparity based on the Croson standard.
-The Eleventh Circuit has found that a government entity has a compelling interest to eliminate documented disparity in the award of its contracts.
-Thus, research was undertaken to determine if disparity studies had been commissioned by the six counties from 2010 to 2016 and if the study methodology comported with the legal standard set forth in the Eleventh Circuit.
+Research was undertaken to determine if disparity studies had been commissioned by the six counties from 2010 to 2016 and if the study methodology comported with the legal standard set forth in the Eleventh Circuit.
 The research determined that four counties commissioned a disparity study within the last six years, and one within the last 12 years.
 Three of the four disparity studies commissioned since 2010 were found online.
-The fourth disparity study had been terminated before completion.443 The disparity study commissioned in 2005 by Orange County was obtained directly from the County.
+The fourth disparity study had been terminated before completion.444 The disparity study commissioned in 2005 by Orange County was obtained directly from the County.

 Table 11.10 lists the disparity studies that the four counties published within the last 12 years.
-The four studies were reviewed to determine if the methodology that the consultant used comported with the constitutional standard as set forth in the cases decided in the Eleventh Circuit since the Croson decision.
-The review assessed the utilization, availability, and disparity analysis methodology used in each of the studies.
+The four studies were reviewed to determine if the methodology that the consultant used comported with the constitutional standard, as set forth in the cases decided in the Eleventh Circuit since the 1989 Croson decision.
+The review assessed the utilization, availability, and disparity analysis methodology used in each study.